Skip to content

 Altalib et al. 2025 — Heavy metals in imported frozen meat, Tripoli markets

 This cross-sectional study measured lead (Pb), cadmium (Cd), chromium (Cr), and copper (Cu) in 30 imported frozen meat samples collected from retail markets in Tripoli, Libya.
 Samples included chicken (50% of total), beef (27%), and lamb (23%), sourced from Brazil, USA, Jordan, Spain, and Australia.
 Analysis was by Atomic Absorption Spectrophotometry (AAS) following acid digestion.
-All samples complied with Libyan and international safety limits for Cd, Cr, and Cu; one sample (3.3%) exceeded the Libyan Pb limit of 0.10 mg/kg.
-The study provides a baseline Pb, Cd, and Cr dataset for imported commercial meat in a North African market context.
+All samples complied with the tabulated Libyan limits for Cd and Cr and with the study’s Cu reference level; one sample (3.3%) exceeded the tabulated Libyan Pb limit of 0.10 mg/kg.
+The study provides a baseline Pb, Cd, Cr, and Cu dataset for imported commercial meat in a North African market context.

 Key numbers